ATLAS.ti is one of the most powerful tools for qualitative research. See below for a few of the most important features of the software.

-ATLAS.ti embeds Google Earth™ and makes its functionality available from inside the program.
+ATLAS.ti embeds Google Earth™ and makes its functionality available inside the program.
 This has immense benefits and opens up fantastic possibilities for your work.

 The geo-coding facility even creates screenshots from any Google Earth™ view and assigns them as graphical primary documents.
-This "snapshot" helps you save system resources and makes sure that your reference is secured against changes.
+This "snapshot" helps you save system resources and makes sure that your reference is secure against changes.

-And that's still not all: Leverage the immense power of community as embodied by Google Earth™ layers, and by the possibility to exchange and directly import Google Earth™'s KMZ files (complex community-created "overlays").
-If it weren't so tacky, we'd call it "QDA 2.0."
+And that's still not all.
+Leverage the immense power of community as embodied by Google Earth™ layers and by the possibility to exchange and directly import Google Earth™'s KMZ files (complex community-created "overlays").
+If it weren't so tacky we'd call it "QDA 2.0."